 Time constraints are no excuse for not getting into the Halloween spirit!
 Brownie squares can be decorated with frosting and cookie tombstones for a quick and scary touch-up.
 If you're taking these to a party, get creative with the names on the tombstones.
 Your friends are sure to get a kick while enjoying this deadly delicious treat.

 Looking for more creepy party food and drink ideas?
-Check out 17 Ghoulish Goodies and Terrifying Treats and 8 Halloween Jello Spirits to Spike Your Spooky Party (For Adults Only) for more grotesque Halloween fun!
+Check out 25 DIY Ghoulish Goodies and Terrifying Treats and Halloween Spirits for more grotesque Halloween fun!
 (And don't forget the witch's brew!)